ajay9022/Caption-Generator/README.md

 We will describe the model in three parts:<br />
-    **Photo Feature Extractor** -  This is a 16-layer VGG model pre-trained on the ImageNet dataset.
+    **1. Photo Feature Extractor** -  This is a 16-layer VGG model pre-trained on the ImageNet dataset.
 We have pre-processed the photos with the VGG model (without the output layer) and will use the extracted features predicted by this model as input.
     <br />
-    **Sequence Processor** -  This is a word embedding layer for handling the text input, followed by a Long Short-Term Memory (LSTM) recurrent neural network layer.
+    **2. Sequence Processor** -  This is a word embedding layer for handling the text input, followed by a Long Short-Term Memory (LSTM) recurrent neural network layer.
     <br />
-    **Decoder (for lack of a better name)** -  Both the feature extractor and sequence processor output a fixed-length vector.
+    **3. Decoder (for lack of a better name)** -  Both the feature extractor and sequence processor output a fixed-length vector.
 These are merged together and processed by a Dense layer to make a final prediction.
     <br />
     **Embedding layer** :  [https://stats.stackexchange.com/questions/270546/how-does-keras-embedding-layer-work](https://stats.stackexchange.com/questions/270546/how-does-keras-embedding-layer-work)
     <br />